sjwines/hourofai/forest/forest3.md

 ---

-Now playtest, let the buoy hit you, and watch what happens!
+- :binoculars: Now run the program.

+What happens when the enemy buoy touches the drone?
+What if you have collected some of the data shards?

 ## Career Spotlight: Navy Sonar Technicians @showdialog
 ![U.S. Navy Sonar Technicians](https://raw.githubusercontent.com/sjwines/hourofai/master/assets/CSsonartech.png)